tdincer/tdincer.github.io/_teaching/2010-spring-teaching-1.md

 location: "Istanbul, Turkey"
 ---

-I was a teaching assistant for Science of Nature 101.
+I was a teaching assistant for Science of Nature 101 between 2007 and 2010.